glim-arc/spot_imitation_learning/README.md

 All the simulation files are located under the spot_ws directory.

 ### Installation
 This simulation uses ROS-Noetic and Gazebo.
-You will need to have a catkin_ws Run catkin_make and source devel/setup.bash before starting simulation Relocate the spot_ws inside the src folder inside your catkin workspace
+You will need to have a catkin_ws.
+Run catkin_make and source devel/setup.bash before starting simulation.
+Relocate the spot_ws inside the src folder inside your catkin workspace

 ### Start world in Gazebo